 The Company supports the participation of Covered Persons in civic, charitable, and political activities.
-Each Covered Person is to conduct any such activities in a manner that does not involve the Company or create an appearance of Company involvement, endorsement, sponsorship, or support, and in a manner that does not interfere with duties and responsibilities to the Company or adversely affect the quality or quantity of said person's work product for the Company.
+Each Covered Person is to conduct any such activities in a manner that does not involve the Company or create an appearance of Company involvement, endorsement, sponsorship, or support, and in a manner that does not interfere with duties and responsibilities to the Company or adversely affect the quality or quantity of said person's work product for the Company except as otherwise approved by the Chief Executive Officer or the Board of Directors.